 The 28th of December 1879 saw much of Scotland engulfed by a terrible storm.
 High winds battered the land, coming to a head on the east coast where the force of the storm exposed serious flaws in the design of the Tay bridge.
-It’s designer, Sir Thomas Bouche, failed to take account of the effect high winds would have on his design and when the train from Wormit attempted to cross the already straining structure, the whole bridge collapsed, resulting in the tragic death of all 75 people onboard.
+It’s designer, Sir Thomas Bouche, had failed to take account of the effect high winds would have on the construction and when the train from Wormit attempted to cross the already straining structure, the whole bridge collapsed, resulting in the tragic death of all 75 people onboard.

 Meanwhile, approximately 120 miles north in the village of Rothes a small Distillery was running spirit for the very first time.
 Although Glenrothes distillery had been built in 1878, production didn’t commence until the end of the following year – on the same day as one of the worst disasters the country had ever seen.

 Many saw this as a bad omen for the distilleries future and it would be fair to say that it had more than its fair share of bad luck over the years, including suffering the devastating consequences of fire on more than one occasion.

 One of these incidents took place in 1922.
 A hapless distillery worker who was repairing a leaky cask in the No. 1 warehouse, accidentally knocked over a candle, setting the whole building ablaze.
 The warehouse was completely destroyed, resulting in the loss of 2,500 casks – around 200,000 gallons of whisky.
 Apparently, villagers from miles around descended upon the scene in order to help themselves to the escaping whisky which trickled down the street.